bangkitdc/single-service/EXPLANATION.md

   - Add cross-cutting concerns to your application, such as authentication.
   - Implementation: JWT token checker, for certain API that needs access.
 - Helper
-  - Helpers are utility functions that provide common functionalities used across different parts of application.
+  - Helpers are utility functions that provide common functionalities used across different parts of the application.
   - Implementation: Response handler.

 2. Open/Closed Principle (OCP)